GedaliaK/gedaliak.github.io/Readme.md

 Controls engineering actually does a lot of these things - math models are made of systems and analyzed to see how to control aspects of the system.
 But it seemed to me that another area did this even more - physics, which was all about making math models of systems!

 So that's what's next with me.
-I'm want to combine my love of math, physics, software, and electrical engineering to study systems, analyze them, and synthesize to better understand them.
+I want to combine my love of math, physics, software, and electrical engineering to study systems, analyze them, and synthesize them to better understand them.

 I see myself going into photonics or solid state electronics as those areas really are the intersection of EE, physics, and all have many or all of the topics that I am interested in.

+Thanks for reading :slightly_smiling_face:.